Baphomet42/Data-Packs/README.md

             + The player must be part of the level to be killed by a death zone, so death zones must have a level set
     + Zones can have different sized hitboxes to fit most scenarios
     + After configuring the zone with the `Select Tool`, press Hide so it can't be seen by players
-    + Levels should always start with a Load Zone to load the level, and end with another Load Zone to unload the level
+    + Levels should always start with a Load Zone to load the level
+        + The level will unload automatically when switching levels
+            + Load Zones can be used to unload levels manually
         + Make sure the hitbox is big enough so the player cannot avoid it
     + There can be unlimited Trigger Zones within each level, and they can be placed anywhere
         + These zones only activate if a player in the level walks through its hitbox, so spectators and outsiders cannot interfere
-        + If zones are used to give power to equipment, make sure to setup another zone to remove the power at the start of the level so it resets properly before each run
-    + When Load Zones are used to unload levels, all cubes, turrets, pellets, etc. from the level will be fizzled
-        + Powerables that were powered through zones or the Select Menu will not be reset automatically without a Trigger Zone to do so
 + **Important Information Specific to Portal Datapack**
     + See generic information at the end of this file
     + To ensure portal guns aren't lost when players die, run `/gamerule keepInventory true`